I was arrested on a minor charge, and while I was held, immigration officials from ICE asked to interview me. What are my rights?

 Not all detainees are eligible for bond.
 Depending on your immigration status and history of criminal convictions, you may be subject to mandatory detention which means that you will have to remain in detention while your removal case is pending (See above question regarding mandatory detention).

-A bond hearing is not the same thing as the deportation hearing on the actual case.
+A bond hearing is not the same thing as the primary removal hearing.
 If you are released from detention on bond, you must still make all scheduled court appearances and may still ultimately be removed from the United States.
 If you do not show up to court when you are scheduled to appear, the bond money will not be returned and you will be ordered deported.

 Immigrants may bring a lawyer or legal representative of their choice to a bond hearing, but the government does not offer or provide any such representation, free or otherwise.